Iddodo/barebonespaginator/README.md

-data **(required**) | Array | The data which will be manipulated for pagination (Default: An array of HTMLElements). pagingElement *(optional)* | HTMLElement | The element where the relevant items per page will appear. (**No paging element means you'd need a paging function**) paginationBarElement *(optional)* | HTMLElement | The element where the pagination bar will appear. paginationFunction *(optional)*| Function | Takes 2 parameters: *page data* and *paging element*.
-This function will be executed on page change.
-The default pagination function outputs HTMLElements to the paging element.
-If you would like to achieve different functionality, by all means. firstPageIsOne *(optional)* | Boolean | Makes it so that the visual representation of page numbers would start from 1 rather than 0.
+data **(required**) | Array | The data which will be manipulated for pagination (Default: An array of HTMLElements). pagingElement *(optional)* | HTMLElement | The element where the relevant items per page will appear. (**No paging element means you'd need a paging function**) paginationBarElement *(optional)* | HTMLElement | The element where the pagination bar will appear. paginationFunction(pageData, pagingElement) *(optional)*| Function |This function will be executed on page change.
+The default pagination function outputs HTMLElements to the paging element. firstPageIsOne *(optional)* | Boolean | Makes it so that the visual representation of page numbers would start from 1 rather than 0.
 (Default: *turned off*)